 - The dynamic update of content saves time and resources.

 - Allow employees to own and take responsibility for their own learning and development

-- Retain talent by offering them valuable personal growth and learning opportunities.
+- Retain talent by offering valuable personal growth and learning opportunities.

 - Facilitate peer-to-peer knowledge sharing and retention of tacit knowledge within the organisation.

 Where does the Learning Management Systems (LMS) go now?

-Learning Management Systems continue to deliver the functionality that they were designed to provide: training record management, structured learning paths, access to mandatory training.
+Learning Management Systems continue to deliver the functionality that they were designed to provide: training record management, structured learning paths and access to mandatory training.